wal-g/wal-g/README.md

 ### Testing

 WAL-G relies heavily on unit tests.
 These tests do not require S3 configuration as the upload/download parts are tested using mocked objects.
-For more information on testing, please consult [test_tools](test_tools).
+For more information on testing, please consult [test](test) and [testtools](testtools).

 WAL-G will perform a round-trip compression/decompression test that generates a directory for data (eg. data...), compressed files (eg. compressed), and extracted files (eg. extracted).
 These directories will only get cleaned up if the files in the original data directory match the files in the extracted one.